-If you have a breast cancer, your doctor may prescribe Verzenio for you.
-Verzenio is a prescription drug that’s used in adults to treat a certain kind of metastatic breast cancer.
+If you have breast cancer, your doctor may prescribe Verzenio for you.
+Verzenio is a prescription drug that’s used in adults to treat breast cancer in certain situations.

-Metastatic breast cancer is an advanced form of breast cancer that has spread from the breast to other parts of the body.
-Verzenio treats advanced breast cancer that’s hormone receptor-positive (HR+) and HER2-negative.
+Verzenio can be used to treat early breast cancer, which is cancer that has not spread outside of the breast.
+It’s also used for advanced or metastatic breast cancer that has spread from the breast to other parts of the body.
+Verzenio treats breast cancer that’s hormone receptor-positive (HR-positive) and HER2-negative.

-If you’d like to learn more about this specific kind of breast cancer and how Verzenio is used to treat it, see the “What is Verzenio used for?” section below.
+If you’d like to learn more about these specific kinds of breast cancer and how Verzenio is used to treat them, see the “What is Verzenio used for?” section below.

 Verzenio contains the active drug abemaciclib.
 And it belongs to a group of medications called cyclin-dependent kinase 4/6 (CDK4/6) inhibitors.
 Abemaciclib isn’t available as a generic medication.
 It only comes as the brand-name drug Verzenio.